European Network of Paediatric Research at the European Medicines Agency (Enpr-EMA)

-Enpr-EMA maintains a database of research networks and centres with recognised expertise in performing clinical studies in children.
-The database provides easy access to data about each Enpr-EMA network:
+Enpr-EMA maintains a database of its member research networks and centres.
+The database is fully searchable and provides easy access to data about each Enpr-EMA network:

-Enpr-EMA's main objective is to facilitate studies in order to increase availability of medicinal products authorised for use in the paediatric population, by:
+Enpr-EMA's main objective is to facilitate studies in order to increase the availability of authorised medicines for children.
+It works by:

 - research experience and ability;

 - network organisation and processes;

 - scientific competencies and ability to provide expert advice;